biotite-dev/biotite/doc/tutorial/sequence/profiles.rst

 A common way to visualize a sequence profile is a sequence logo.
 It depicts each profile position as a stack of letters:
-The degree of conversation (more precisely the `Shannon entropy <https://en.wikipedia.org/wiki/Entropy_(information_theory)>`_) is the height of a stack and each letter's height in the stack is proportional to its frequency at the respective position.
+The degree of conservation (more precisely the `Shannon entropy <https://en.wikipedia.org/wiki/Entropy_(information_theory)>`_) is the height of a stack, and each letter's height in the stack is proportional to its frequency at the respective position.

 .. jupyter-execute::